 Mario Balotelli’s sister had a fling with Super Eagles striker Obafemi Martins and they had a child together.
 Iheanacho might think there is no sin in putting another footballer’s sister in the family way.

 Kelechi Iheanacho Biography Facts – Minute Per Goal Record:

 With 14 goals in 35 appearances on his maiden season in England, Iheanacho ended 2015/16 with the best goals-per-minute ratio of any player in the Premier League, averaging a goal every 93.9 minutes.

 Iheanacho is following in Nwankwo Kanu’s footsteps in the Premier League.
-He is now the biggest football product of Owerri – the southern Nigerian city.
-A home of former Premier League striker Nwankwo Kanu.
+He is now the biggest football product of Owerri – the southern Nigerian city and the home of former Premier League striker Nwankwo Kanu.

 Iheanacho hopes his career can act as inspiration to those who find themselves in similarly humble beginnings he grew up in.

-Kelechi Iheanacho Childhood Story Plus Untold Biography Facts – Early Life at Man City
+Kelechi Iheanacho Biography Facts – Early Life at Man City:

-Kelechi Iheanacho Childhood Story Plus Untold Biography Facts – Rewarding Friends Who Stood By Him
+Kelechi Iheanacho Friends in Nigeria – Rewarding Friends Who Stood By Him:

 Kelechi has indeed paid his dues.
 He packages mansion houses in Lagos to reward friends for their support and friendship to him when he was nothing.